Ferguson CX · V1 · prototype-focused · See V2 (process-focused) → Read the editorial memo →

 Chapter 04

-Participants came in skeptical — especially the field staff, who had never been part of work like this.
-By the final round of presentations, they were presenting their own concepts, citing their own metrics, and asking to keep going.
-A branch lead who understands why the solution works is in a position to adapt it when conditions change.
-A branch lead who was handed a solution isn't.
+Participants came in skeptical — especially field staff, who'd never been part of work like this.
+By the final round, they were presenting their own concepts, citing their own metrics, asking to keep going.
+A branch lead who understands why the solution works can adapt it when conditions change.
+A branch lead handed a solution can't.
 The prototyping process built understanding, not just output.

 It gives us a better way to look at things and help us along the process.
 Not telling us what to do, but helping you figure out what you want to do.